globalwordnet/english-wordnet/SYNSET_MERGING.md

   * entails
 * Adjectives:
   * pertains
-  * further to be decided
+  * Relations to be introduced in #953
 * Adverbs:
-  * to be decided
+  * Relatiosn to be introduced in #954

 Two synsets with different positions in the graph should not be merged.
 For example, similar definitions but clearly distinct hypernyms would not be merged.